-- (1) In GENERAL.-A person who has filed a notice of intent to register under this section and is in compliance with this section shall be exempt from Commission rules and regulations pertaining to registering as a national securities exchange, broker, dealer, or clearing agency, for activities related to a digital asset deemed a security. - (2) Noncompliance.-Paragraph (1) shall not apply if, after notice from the Commission and a reasonable opportunity to correct the deficiency, a person who has submitted a notice of intent to register is not in compliance with this section. - (3) Anti-fraud and anti-manipulation.-Paragraph (1) shall not be construed to limit any fraud, anti-manipulation, or false reporting enforcement authority of the Commission or Commission, a registered futures association, or a national securities association. - (4) Delisting.-Paragraph (1) shall not be construed to limit the authority of the Commission and the Commodity Futures Trading Commission to jointly require a person to delist an asset for trading if the Commission and the Commodity Futures Trading Commission determines that the listing is inconsistent with the Commodity Exchange Act, the securities laws (including regulations under those laws), or this Act.
+- (2) Noncompliance.- Paragraph (1) shall not apply if, after notice from the Commission and a reasonable opportunity to correct the deficiency, a person who has submitted a notice of intent to register is not in compliance with this section. - (3) ANTI FRAUD AND ANTI MANIPULATION.- Paragraph (1) shall not be construed to limit any fraud, anti-manipulation, antifraud, or false reporting enforcement authority of the Commission or Commission, the Commodity Futures Trading Commission, a registered futures association, or a national securities association. - (4) Delisting.- Paragraph (1) shall not be construed to limit the authority of the Commission or and the Commodity Futures Trading Commission to jointly require a person to delist an asset for trading if the Commission or and the Commodity Futures Trading Commission determines that the listing is inconsistent with the Commodity Exchange Act, the securities laws (including regulations under those laws), or this Act. - (f) Final REGISTRATION.- - (1) In GENERAL.- A person may not file a notice of intent to register with the Commission after the Commission has finalized its rules for the registration of digital asset brokers, digital asset dealers, and digital asset trading systems, as appropriate. - (2) Transition to final registration.- - (A) Ongoing deferral for entities registered with the Commission.- Subsection (e)(1) shall continue to apply to a person who has submitted a notice of intent to register while the person is registered with the Commission as a digital asset broker, digital asset dealer, or digital asset trading system, as appropriate. - (B) END OF DEFERRAL and notice-registered clearing agencies, as appropriate.